 As a sales-driven organization, you can use different kinds of pitches to sell your products or ideas.
-Here’s a list of sales pitch ideas that you can look up.
+Here’s a list of ideas that you can look up to.

-Please note that this just an indicative pitch list; you can use your own idea while devising your sales pitch.
+Please note that this just an indicative pitch list; you can use your own ideas.

 1. One word pitch

 Perhaps the toughest sales pitch idea to implement is the One Word Pitch.
 Just, what does it mean?